foldda/rda/README.md

 Recursive Delimited Array, or RDA, is an encoding format for storing and transporting structured data in a text string.

 Unlike XML and JSON using a schema to restrict the data to the types and structure of a specific application, RDA is a **schema-less** format for **generic** data.
-An RDA "container" (i.e. an RDA-encoded string) can be used for storing any data from any application.
+An RDA-encoded string (aka.
+"RDA container") can be used for storing any data from any application.

-## A Problem With Using XML/JSON
+## A Problem With XML/JSON

-> *An RDA container is like a shelf that provides unlimited, expandable space for storing "anything", whilst an XML or JSON container is like a wallet, where there are specific places for coins, notes, and cards.*
+> *An RDA container is like a vast shelf that provides unlimited, expandable space for storing "anything", whilst an XML or JSON container is like a wallet that offers specific places for coins, notes, and cards.*

-For data exchange using XML/JSON as the container format, the applications' data must comply with the types and structure specified by the schema so it can be fit into the container.
-If an application changes its data format and the schema, all other connected applications will need to change their container-parsing and data-handling logic to be compatible.
-For example, if Twitter or Google changes the data format of their REST API, a lot of downstream applications will be affected.
+When use XML/JSON format for data exchange, a developer must firstly decide the data types and data structure for all connected applications, and carve the decided data format in a schema.
+If an application changes its data format and the schema, all other applications will need to change their container-parsing and data-handling logic to be compatible.
+For example, if Twitter or Google changes the data format in their REST API, a lot of downstream applications will be affected.

-In contrast, while RDA is also a text-encoded data format[^1] for complex structured data, it is designed to be **application independent** -
+In contrast, while RDA is also a text-encoded data format[^1] for storing complex structured data, it is designed to be **generic** and **application independent** -

 [^1]: Full details of the encoding rules can be found [here](https://foldda.github.io/rda/rda-encoding-rule).